 This document is being provided to you to provide some basic facts about purchasing securities on margin and to alert you to the risks involved with trading securities in a margin account.
 Before trading stocks in a margin account, you should carefully review the margin agreement provided upon opening your margin account.
-Consult StoneX Securities Inc. (SSI) regarding any questions or concerns you may have with your margin account.
+Consult your brokerage firm regarding any questions or concerns you may have with your margin account.

-When you purchase securities, you may pay for the securities in full or you may borrow part of the purchase price from the clearing firms.
-If you choose to borrow funds from the clearing firms, you will open a margin account with the clearing firm through SSI (your brokerage firm).
-The securities purchased are the clearing firm's collateral for the loan to you.
-If the securities in your account decline in value, so does the value of the collateral supporting your loan, and, as a result, SSI or its clearing firms can take action, such as issue a margin call and/or sell securities or other assets in any of your accounts held with SSI's clearing firms, in order to maintain the required equity in the account.
+When you purchase securities, you may pay for the securities in full or you may borrow part of the purchase price from SFI.
+If you choose to borrow funds from SFI, you will open a margin account with SFI through your brokerage firm.
+The securities purchased are SFI's collateral for the loan to you.
+If the securities in your account decline in value, so does the value of the collateral supporting your loan, and, as a result, SFI or your brokerage firm can take action, such as issue a margin call and/or sell securities or other assets in any of your accounts held with SFI, in order to maintain the required equity in the account.